smintio/Portals-Components-SDK/Examples/Frontend/README.md

 	- Then simply add the directory name from the previous step as the package name

 1. Make sure you use node version 12.22.10 (use [NVM](https://github.com/nvm-sh/nvm) if you use different node versions)
+1. Authorize your NPM for use of our `Portals-Components-Public` NPM SDK repo
 1. Run `npm i` at the first time, or when you update dependencies
 1. Please adjust `src/PortalsUiComponent.vue` accordingly